acrlabs/simkube/docs/infra/usage.md

 - select an appropriate instance type for your use
 - configure your network and security groups
-- provide an SSH key pair if access is desired
+- provide an SSH key pair

 ## Accessing the instance
 Instances launched from the SimKube AMI support SSH access.

 - use the default `ubuntu` user
-- authenticate using he SSH key pair specified at launch**
+- authenticate using he SSH key pair specified at launch
-- if no keypair is provided at launch and you need access use ec2-connect to push one if it is enabled in your account

-Link to the AWS docs on [connecting to your EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect.html).

 ## AMI versioning and updates
 Each AMI is versioned and immutable.

 - any updates will be delivered by publishing a new AMI
 - existing instances are not modified
-- we recommend frequently updating to the latest bug fixes, improvements and base OS security updates
+- we recommend frequently updating for the latest bug fixes, improvements and base OS security updates

 ## Limitations
 - The AMIs are designed for and only available in AWS EC2